 In this molecular epidemiological study, we used nested multiplex PCR with subtype-specific primers to identify mixed infections.
 The effectiveness of this method for identifying dual infection has been proved by 2 methods.

-Table S1, Supplemental Digital Content 3, http://links.lww.com/QAI/A295).
-Previously, we reported that in Taiwan, most IDUs injected illegal drugs when they were young, which is when they are less likely to practice self-protection.
+Table S1, Supplemental Digital Content 3, ).
+Previously, we reported that in https://links.lww.com/QAI/A295 Taiwan, most IDUs injected illegal drugs when they were young, which is when they are less likely to practice self-protection.
 Therefore, even though the period of syringe sharing among IDUs was not long, the cumulative numbers of exposures were sufficient for them to be infected with HIV.
-Overall, 11.5% (34 of 295) of IDUs had had sexual contact with sex workers (see Table S1, Supplemental Digital Content 3, http://links.lww.com/QAI/A295); however, only 62.8% (228 of 363) of subjects having sexual intercourse used condoms more than 3 of 10 times, which explained why CRF07_BC was able to spread to the other risk groups through unprotected sex.
+Overall, 11.5% (34 of 295) of IDUs had had sexual contact with sex workers (see 10 Table S1, Supplemental Digital Content 3, ); however, only 62.8% (228 of 363) of subjects having sexual intercourse used condoms more than 3 of 10 times, which explained why CRF07_BC was able to spread to the other risk groups through unprotected sex. https://links.lww.com/QAI/A295

 Taiwan.
-In addition, the earliest group of IDUs infected with CRF07_BC was found in Taiwan in 2002.
+In addition, the earliest group of IDUs infected with CRF07_BC was found in 8–10 Taiwan in 2002.
 In this study, we found that 49 cases had CRF07_BC/subtype B dual infection.
-According to the questionnaires, all of them were diagnosed to have HIV-1 infection after 2003 except 1 heterosexual male (4V894) who was diagnosed to have HIV-1 infection in 2001 (see Table S3, Supplemental Digital Content 5, http://links.lww.com/QAI/A297).
+According to the questionnaires, all of them were diagnosed to have HIV-1 infection after 2003 except 1 heterosexual male (4V894) who was diagnosed to have HIV-1 infection in 2001 (see 10 Table S3, Supplemental Digital Content 5, ).
 Therefore, we speculate that he had been infected with subtype B before he contacted CRF07_BC infection.
 It is interesting to note that among 10 plasmid subclones that we isolated from 4V894 patient's reverse transcriptase—polymerase chain reaction product, 3 clones contained subtype B signals and 7 clones were CRF07_BC.
-The dual infection may have important impact to the patients' disease progression and clinical management.
+The dual infection may have important impact to the patients' disease progression and clinical management. https://links.lww.com/QAI/A297

-Table S3, Supplemental Digital Content 5, http://links.lww.com/QAI/A297).
-We used HCV genotyping to further prove that they were not IDUs because general population in Taiwan were mainly infected by genotypes 1 to 3, although genotype 6 is mainly found among IDUs.
+Table S3, Supplemental Digital Content 5, ).
+We used HCV genotyping to further prove that they were not IDUs because general population in https://links.lww.com/QAI/A297 Taiwan were mainly infected by genotypes 1 to 3, although genotype 6 is mainly found among IDUs.
 The results showed that 5 of 8 individuals mentioned above did not have anti-HCV antibody.
 Furthermore, among those 3 cases who had HCV infection, only 1 case (D682) had genotypes associated with IDUs—genotype 6a.
-Therefore, CRF07_BC infection has spread to other risk groups in Taiwan as we hypothesized.
-However, compared with the outbreak of HIV-1 infection among IDUs and sex workers in Thailand in 1987–1988 and its subsequent transmission to other risk groups,18–20 the scale of CRF07_BC transmission to heterosexual population in Taiwan is much smaller than we expected.
+Therefore, CRF07_BC infection has spread to other risk groups in 15,17 Taiwan as we hypothesized.
+However, compared with the outbreak of HIV-1 infection among IDUs and sex workers in Thailand in 1987–1988 and its subsequent transmission to other risk groups, the scale of CRF07_BC transmission to heterosexual population in 18–20 Taiwan is much smaller than we expected.

-Subsequently, studies have indicated that there were several waves of CRF01_AE that were epidemic among IDUs in Thailand and mainland China.22,23 Previously, we have reported 10 IDUs infected with CRF01_AE who did not cluster with other CRF01_AE strains from either the heterosexual populations in Taiwan or IDU populations from mainland China or Thailand.
-However, it is worthy to note that in this study, several CRF01_AE strains from IDUs clustered with other CRF01_AE strains from Taiwanese heterosexual population (Fig. 2).
-Because there was a report of isolation of a unique recombinant form AE/07_BC from an IDU in Guangxi Province, mainland China, studies are needed to determine whether there is any such recombinant form in Taiwan.
+Subsequently, studies have indicated that there were several waves of CRF01_AE that were epidemic among IDUs in Thailand and mainland China.
+6,21 Previously, we have reported 10 IDUs infected with CRF01_AE who did not cluster with other CRF01_AE strains from either the heterosexual populations in 22,23 Taiwan or IDU populations from mainland China or Thailand.
+However, it is worthy to note that in this study, several CRF01_AE strains from IDUs clustered with other CRF01_AE strains from Taiwanese heterosexual population ( 10 Fig. 2).
+Because there was a report of isolation of a unique recombinant form AE/07_BC from an IDU in Guangxi Province, mainland China, studies are needed to determine whether there is any such recombinant form in 24 Taiwan.

 There are several limitations to this study.
 The questionnaires collected in this study may be subject to recall bias.
 More cases of single infection than dual infections were excluded from statistical analysis due to missing data.
 In addition, we could not determine whether cases with dual infection were infected with subtype B or CRF07_BC first based on the date of diagnosis with HIV-1 infection.
 Despite these limitations, this study was able to determine that CRF07_BC may have been transmitted from IDUs to other risk groups through unprotected sexual intercourse.
 This study also showed the presence of dual infections in Taiwanese risk groups and that people having riskier behavior were at a higher risk of becoming dual-infection carriers.
 Based on these findings, which have never been reported before, health authorities in

 The authors wish to thank all subjects who participated in this study; peer educators and social workers for their helps in collecting the questionnaires; and staffs from the AIDS Prevention and Research Center, Genomic Research Center of the National Yang-Ming University, and from the health clinics of prisons and detention centers for their technical assistance and administrative supports.